 The word ‘Paisa’ isn’t just to describe a traditional dish, but is also frequently used to describe an individual across Antioquia, especially in Medellin.

 To be a paisa is to be of the highest order of individualism.
 Proud people, positive people, charming and intriguing.
 A paisa can have you wrapped around a finger of their choosing, and charmed to the brink of true love.

-They could sell ice to an Eskimo, and have a wonderful reputation of the ultimate tongue-in-cheek salespeople.
+They could sell ice to an Eskimo, and have a wonderful reputation as the ultimate tongue-in-cheek salespeople.
 Our favourite being a thick skin.
-Sit and chat with a Paisa and prepare to have the piss completely taken.
+Sit and chat with Paisa and prepare to have the piss completely taken.
 They love to laugh, but making others laugh harder is their true trait.
-It’s never a dull moment around a Paisa.
+It’s never a dull moment around Paisa.

 Quite like the Irish really!
 Maybe that is why we felt so at home in Antioquia.

 We’ve briefly touched on the topic of Pablo Escobar in this blog.
 How we transformed from two fanatic tourists into completely biassed and more knowledgeable paisas, and that was in the space of a week.

 Today, Colombia is far from the violence that once saw it as the most dangerous country in the world.